Ketamine Treatment for Obsessive Compulsive Disorder

 If you have OCD or suspect you might have OCD, see a mental health professional like a psychiatrist or psychologist.
 There are many effective treatments for OCD and you can take control of your symptoms and go on to lead a fulfilling and successful life.

 KETAMINE FOR Obsessive Compulsive Disorder

 Ketamine is being used as a successful treatment for obsessive compulsive disorder.
-COPE offers Ketamine Treatment for obsessive compulsive disorderat our treatment centers in New York, Atlanta, Charlotte, St. Louis, Philadelphia, Houston.
+COPE offers Ketamine Treatment for obsessive compulsive disorder at our treatment centers in New York, Charlotte, St. Louis, Philadelphia, Houston.
+An intranasal formulation of esketamine (Spravato) is also available now.
 Contact COPE to learn more about whether you’re a candidate for Ketamine Treatment for obsessive compulsive disorder.